n3wt0n/AzurePipelinesDecoratorSamples/README.md

 ## Intro to Decorators

+I explain more about Pipelines Decorator in [my blog post here](https://dev.to/n3wt0n/azure-pipelines-decorators-all-you-need-to-know-72a)

 If you want to have a step-by-step guide on how Decorators work and how to structure them, check out my video:

 [![Pipelines Decorators on CoderDave](https://img.youtube.com/vi/1l-UAjdrSsM/0.jpg)](https://www.youtube.com/watch?v=1l-UAjdrSsM)